TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

   \sigma_1 = 839.36, \quad \sigma_2 = 58.84, \quad \sigma_3 = 45.32, \quad \sigma_4 = 2.82, \quad \sigma_5 = 2.14, \,\, \ldots
 $$

-Note the severe drop-off after the third singular value. <BR> If we take from the singular values decomposition   $A = U\Sigma V^T$  only the first three columns of $U$ and $V$,  i.e. we put  $A_3 = U_3\Sigma_{33}V_3^T$,  we get
+Note the severe drop-off after the third singular value.

+If we take from the singular values decomposition   $A = U\Sigma V^T$  only the first three columns of $U$ and $V$,  i.e. we put  $A_3 = U_3\Sigma_{33}V_3^T$,  we get

 $$